geoblacklight/geoblacklight.github.io/README.md

 1. Accept Pull Request and merge changes to the main branch
 2. GitHub Actions will automatically push the changes to the gh-pages branch

-### Differences from local server previews and public view

-As of September 2023, the geoblacklight.github.io site is being published via the free version of Material for MkDocs.
-This is a change from the first iteration, which used a sponsored version known as "[Insiders](https://squidfunk.github.io/mkdocs-material/insiders/)."
-This change happened because the [blog plugin](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/) is now included in the free version.

 Questions about this repository or other elements of GeoBlacklight?